anushka318/ECE143_project/README.md

      You can find all the plots in the **Visualization** file.

-# Result, Conlusion and Suggestions
+# Qustions, Results, Conlusion and Suggestions
 Analysis has been conducted to answer the following questions:

 **1. What are some of the most popular games played by std?**

 **2. What is the relationship between GAD and Satisfaction with Life (SWL)?**
 A negative correlation is observed, indicating that higher anxiety levels are associated with lower life satisfaction.

 **3. Does degree level impact Satisfaction with Life (SWL)?**
 SWL score does seem to be higher for people witha PhD/Master's degree.

 **4. How does area of residence affect the hours of gaming?**

 **5. How does gaming playstyle relate to Social Phobia Inventory (SPIN) scores?**
 Solo gamers tend to have higher SPIN scores, suggesting a possible link between social anxiety and a preference for single-player games.

 **6. What is the distribution of gaming hours across different GAD levels?**
 Individuals with higher GAD scores show mixed gaming habits, with no clear trend indicating whether gaming increases or reduces anxiety.

 **7. Do people with higher SPIN scores have different satisfaction with life (SWL)?**
 A negative relationship is observed; those with higher social anxiety (SPIN) tend to have lower satisfaction with life.

-**8. How do SPIN, SWL, and GAD scores vary with employmen status**
+**8. How do SPIN, SWL, and GAD scores vary with employmen status?**

-**9. How does anxiety and satisfaction with life as we consider indviduals from different age groups**
+**9. How does anxiety and satisfaction with life as we consider indviduals from different age groups?**

 **10. How do all these factors correlate with each other?
-Basically,  where do we focus on for reduces GAD,SPIN and higher SWL scores**
+Basically,  where do we focus on for reduces GAD,SPIN and higher SWL scores?**